mdn/content/files/en-us/web/css/calc-constant/index.md

 ### Constants are not CSS keywords

-Mathematical constants can be used only inside [CSS math functions](/en-US/docs/Web/CSS/CSS_Functions#math_functions).
-They are used only for calculations.
+These constants are supported for convenience in CSS so that authors do not have to manually write or calculate them.
+Mathematical constants can only be used inside [CSS math functions](/en-US/docs/Web/CSS/CSS_Functions#math_functions) for calculations.
 If used outside of a calculation, they're treated like any other keyword.

 For example:

-- `animation-name: pi;` refers to an animation named "pi", not the `pi` constant.
+- `animation-name: pi;` refers to an animation named "pi", not the `pi` numeric constant.
 - `line-height: e;` is invalid, but `line-height: calc(e);` is valid.

 ### Returned data type